PRX/speechmatics/README.md

 # Speechmatics

-TODO: Write a gem description
+Speechmatics (https://speechmatics.com) provides an API for speech to text (https://speechmatics.com/api-details.
+This gem implements the API making it easier to integrate into Ruby and/or Rails projects.

 ## Installation

+### libmagic

+This gem will attempt to derive the content type of uploaded audio files using the 'ruby-filemagic' gem (https://github.com/blackwinter/ruby-filemagic), which requires the 'libmagic' native library to be installed.

+You can explicitly specify the `content_type` for the `data_file`, and libmagic will not be called.

+### gem

 Add this line to your application's Gemfile:

     gem 'speechmatics'

 And then execute: